Members can participate in scientific conferences, training courses or lab visits to learn new techniques with our General Travel Grants.

 - 1 June for conferences after 1 July

 - 1 July for conferences after 1 August

 - 1 September for conferences after 1 October

 - 1 November for conferences after 1 December

-Applications can be submitted early, and we advise you to do so.
-For example, applications for a May conference can be submitted before the January deadline.
+Applications can be submitted early, up to six months before the conference date.
+For example, applications for a July conference can be submitted in the January deadline.